marco262/my_wiki/data/onednd/advancement/feats.md

 * **Ability Score Increase.** Increase your Strength or Dexterity score by 1, to a maximum of 20.
 * **Attack Advantage.** You have Advantage on Attack Rolls against a creature [[glossary:Grappled]] by you.
 * **Fast Wrestler.** You aren't Slowed when you move a creature [[glossary:Grappled]] by you, provided the creature is your Size or smaller.
-* **Punch and Grab.** When you hit a creature with an Unarmed Strike as part of the [[glossary:Attack]] Action on your turn, you can deal damage to the target and also grapple it.
+* **Punch and Grab.** When you hit a creature with an [[glossary:Unarmed Strike]] as part of the [[glossary:Attack]] Action on your turn, you can deal damage to the target and also grapple it.
 You can use this benefit only once per turn.

 ## Great Weapon Master